From Sesame to you!

 Share at School

-Take a look at the learning inside Let’s Be Friends!
+Here’s a peek at the learning inside Growing Things.

 Videos & Games

-Share the finished friendship poster to connect the learning back to school!
+Share your pattern drawing to connect the learning back to school!

 Sesame Family is brought to you by Sesame Workshop to help you stay connected to your child's learning at school.
 In partnership Teaching Strategies, LLC, Sesame Family links you to your child's teacher.
 This all-in-one mobile experience helps you and your child explore teacher-selected preschool topics through media, hands-on activities, and parent supports.